superchauzette/test-encore/README.md

 import { OtherComponent } from "../components/OtherComponent";
 import { AnotherComponent } from "../components/AnotherComponent";

-// add a React component AnotherComponent in about.php, in div with id about render(<OtherComponent />, document.getElementById("about"));
+// add a React component OtherComponent in about.php, in div with id about render(<OtherComponent />, document.getElementById("about"));

+// add a AnotherComponent
 render(<AnotherComponent />, document.getElementById("about2"));
 ```